open-dis/open-dis-cpp/README.md

   1. Optionally, `-DCMAKE_INSTALL_PREFIX=<custom-path-to-install>` to set a custom directory to install the bin, include, and lib output directories.
 1. Run `make` - this will output the libOpenDIS6.so, and libOpenDIS7.so libraries in the build directory along with the Example Applications.
 1. The below steps are optional
-  1. Run `make package` to build linux package files.
-Currently this will produce a RedHat RPM package, Debian DEB package, and 2 compressed tarball (XZ, GZ).
+  1. Run `make package` to build Linux package files.
+Currently this will produce a Red Hat RPM package, Debian DEB package, and 2 compressed tarball (XZ, GZ).
   1. Run `make install` to install bin, lib, and dir, into `CMAKE_INSTALL_PREFIX`
      WARNING: `CMAKE_INSTALL_PREFIX` default can to somewhere `/usr/local/`, if not specified with the `-D` flag as shown in Step 3.1.
      If you're unsure where to install, and want to keep your `/usr/local/` directory clean, run `cmake .. -DCMAKE_INSTALL_PREFIX=./install`.
      This will cause `make install` to create a local install directory, from which you can move files elsewhere at a later date.

+#### Windows with Visual Studio
+1. Open `CMake (cmake-gui)` via the the start menu.
+2. Enter the open-dis-cpp directory path into the Source and Build fields.
+3. Click the `+ Add Entry` button and enter the following details:
+  Name: `SDL_INC_DIR`
+  Type: `PATH`
+  Value: `<SDL2-install-folder>/include`
+  (if you follow the below [SDL2 Windows Install Instruction](#Windows-Install-Instructions) this will be `C:/SDL2/include`)
+3. Click the `+ Add Entry` button and enter the following details:
+  Name: `SDL_LIB_DIR`
+  Type: `PATH`
+  Value: `<SDL2-install-folder>/lib/x64` (64 bit) or `<SDL2-install-folder>/lib/x86` (32 bit)
+  (if you follow the below [SDL2 Windows Install Instruction](#Windows-Install-Instructions) this will be `C:/SDL2/lib/x64`)
+4. Click Configure and follow the prompts, selecting the correct generator (i.e. Visual Studio version).
+5. Click Generate
+6. Click Open Project - This should open the generates solution file in Visual Studio
+7. Build the Solution (`Ctrl + Shift + B`)

+These steps were tested with Visual Studio 16 2019 (Community Edition).
+Currently, only OpenDIS 6 and the Example Applications compile.
+The library and executable files are output to a `Debug` directory.

+To run the executables, either the value of the `SDL_LIB_DIR` variable should be added to your path, or `SDL2.dll` and `SDL2_net.dll` need to be copied to the `Debug` directory.

+### Cleaning CMake files

+To quickly clean up CMake output files, use `git clean -xdf`.
+**Note:** Use with care if you are actually developing open-dis-cpp, as `git clean` removes untracked files.

 ### Old Pre-make build instructions